ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-cp4i/mq_cp4i_pot_lab1.md

 	![](./images/pots/mq-cp4i/lab1/image239.png)

 1. Run the following commands to send a message to the **app1** queue.
-Don't forget to replace 00 with your student ID.
+Don't forget to replace xx with your student ID.

 	```
-	export MQSERVER='mq00qs/TCP/mq00-quickstart-cp4i-ibm-mq(1414)'
+	export MQSERVER='mqxxqs/TCP/mqxxqs-quickstart-cp4i-ibm-mq(1414)'
 	```

 	The format of this environment variable is :